Scan line

 Scanlines on a Mitsubishi CS-40307 CRT color television.
 The fine dots through the bright scanlines are due to the shadow mask.

 PAL video signal scan line.
 From the left: horizontal sync pulse, back porch with color burst, signal itself, front porch, sync pulse, back porch with color burst, video portion of the next scan line.
 The signals from multiple lines are overlaid, showing shaded areas instead of a single curve.

 A scan line (also scanline) is one line, or row, in a raster scanning pattern, such as a line of video on a cathode-ray tube (CRT) display of a television set or computer monitor.

 On CRT screens the horizontal scan lines are visually discernible, even when viewed from a distance, as alternating colored lines and black lines, especially when a progressive scan signal with below maximum vertical resolution is displayed.
 This is sometimes used today as a visual effect in computer graphics.

+Analogue origin

+In mechanical television, a two-dimensional image is converted into a one-dimensional signal using a spinning disc (Nipkow disk) with holes.
+As the disc spins, the holes make their way across the image and produce a varying brightness signal.
+Using an identically spinning disc and a light source that varies with this signal, the receiving side could project the original image onto a screen for viewing, so long as the disc spins fast enough for persistence of vision to make the lines blend together without obvious flickering.
+Additional synchronization signals, emitted at a fixed time before each frame or line, can be used to synchronize the spinning of the discs.